Penn Central Transportation Company: Bankruptcy

 By early 1970, PC's financial condition had deteriorated significantly.
 Commercial banks had largely ceased extending credit, while approximately $150 million in outstanding debt matured that year.
 The railroad reported a loss exceeding $100 million in the first quarter of 1970.
 Bevan disclosed the full extent of the company's financial instability to Saunders, who subsequently initiated efforts to secure a federal loan guarantee.
 The company sought $750 million from Congress and, alternatively, proposed a $200 million direct loan from the Department of Defense, citing its status as a significant freight carrier for the U.S. military.

 This strategy proved counterproductive.
 Federal officials required leadership changes as a precondition for any assistance.
 Saunders, assuming that Bevan's removal would satisfy the requirement, convened a board meeting.
 The board, however, elected to dismiss both men.
 Perlman, long viewed unfavorably by certain directors, was also removed at this time.
 Despite these actions, political opposition, particularly from southern lawmakers, resulted in the failure of both loan proposals.
 On June 21, 1970, with no viable alternatives remaining, the board of directors voted to file for bankruptcy protection under Section 77 of the Bankruptcy Act.

 At the time of its filing, PC was the sixth-largest corporation in the United States.
-The bankruptcy constituted the largest corporate insolvency in U.S. history until the collapse of the Enron Corporation in 2001.
+The bankruptcy constituted the largest corporate insolvency in U.S. history until Texaco in 1987.
 Railroad historian George H. Drury described the event as "cataclysmic", citing its systemic implications for both the railroad sector and the broader business community.
 The collapse occurred during a period of widespread retrenchment in passenger rail services, which had long represented Penn Central's core business.
 Railroads across the country discontinued intercity passenger operations as regulatory barriers diminished.
 The Rock Island and the Milwaukee Road, two major carriers with longstanding financial instability, soon declared bankruptcy.

-Following the bankruptcy, new president Paul Gorman resigned.
+Following the bankruptcy, new president Paul Gorman quickly resigned.
 Graham Claytor, president of the Southern Railway, proposed William H. Moore as a successor.
-Moore had been a protégé of former Southern Railway president D. William Brosnan, known for aggressive cost-cutting and confrontational management, which had gotten him ousted from the company some years earlier.
+Moore had been a protégé of former Southern Railway president D. William Brosnan, known for aggressive cost-cutting and confrontational management, both of which had gotten him ousted from the company some years earlier.
 Moore adopted similar practices at PC.
 Budget reductions were implemented across departments, capital improvement projects were canceled, and yard operations were scaled back.
 Track maintenance was minimized, and several unautomated hump yards were closed.